jgcarrillo/jekyll-personal-web/_posts/2021-07-13-my-personal-path-with-retroarch.md

 Once you have all those things, you need to go to Retroarch, click in _Import Content > Manual Scan_ and select the directory, core and the dat directory you download earlier.
 You can check the [official documentation](https://docs.libretro.com/library/fbneo/).

 ## TO SUM UP

+After a few years testing Retroarch, I can say that it's my favourite solution because I can play a wide variety of retro games.
+It's true that there are some previou steps to configure it correctly, but once the hard work is done the magic just appears.